Cavorter/soda.guide/content/review/culture-pop-wild-berries.md

 - Culture Pop
 ---

 Slightly sweet.
-Light and easy blackberry start adds a little basil towards the middle over an indeterminate base.
+Light and easy blackberry start adds a little basil towards the middle over a nondescript base.
 Finish is a slowly fading version of the same.
 Never a wow but is not disappointing either.
 Just Ok.

 Purchased at [Tim and Tom's Speedy Market](https://www.timandtomsspeedymarket.com/).